thomasgladwin/Warped-Circular-Motion-for-stimuli/README.md

 }

-In particular the number of points (including the end-point which overlaps with the start-point), nPoints, and the two sets of params control what shape will come out.
 It's all based on warped circles, but that encompasses triangles and squares through very squiggly shapes.

 Some examples are: